You are more than your intrusive thoughts.

 Unwanted thoughts.
 Rituals that don't stop the dread.

-Highly Treatable
+Highly treatable

 OCD goes beyond checking and cleaning.